MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing a Cloud Data Warehouse in Microsoft Azure Synapse Analytics.md

   <li>Azure Analytics</li>
 </ul>

 <p> However, Azure SQL Data Warehouse and Azure Synapse Analytics are used interchangeably.
 Azure SQL Data Warehouse is a cloud based enterprise data warehouse (EDW) that uses <b> massiveley parallel processing (MPP)</b>.
-SQL Data Warehouse is appropriate when you need to keep historical data seperate from transaction.
+SQL Data Warehouse is an appropriate tool when you need to keep historical data seperate from transactional.
 That is, when the data is not necessary there for transactional purposes.
 It's reasonable to use Azure SQL Data Warehouse when you have a warehouse of all your data.
 And it's sitting there and waiting for analyitcs to happen to it. </p>

 <b> Understanding massively parallel processing (MPP) </b>